discordjs/guide/guide/slash-commands/advanced-creation.md

 Subcommands are available with the `.addSubcommand()` method.
 This allows you to branch a single command to require different options depending on the subcommand chosen.

-For this example, we've merged the simple `user` and `server` information commands from the previous section into a single `info` command with two subcommands.
+With this approach, you can merge the `user` and `server` information commands from the previous section into a single `info` command with two subcommands.
 Additionally, the `user` subcommand has a `User` type option for targetting other users, while the `server` subcommand has no need for this, and would just show info for the current guild.

 ```js {6-14}
 const { SlashCommandBuilder } = require('discord.js');